Tshipi Manganese Mine - Overview

 Jupiter's Tshipi manganese ore is shipped to multiple customers around the world and based on Jupiter's sales experience has been a highly sought-after product in the market place.

-The Tshipi Mine exported 3.34 million tonnes of manganese ore in FY18 and production has been steadily growing over recent years.
+The Tshipi Mine exported a company record breaking 3.51 million tonnes of manganese ore in FY19 and production has been steadily growing over recent years.
 It has the flexibility to scale production between 3.0 - 3.6Mtpa.

 Tshipi continues to be one of the largest and lowest cost manganese exporters globally.
 Strong cash margins throughout the cycle and further cost reductions are being targeted.